data-lessons/library-shell-DEPRECATED/lesson-materials/LibCarp-lesson-two.md

 `wc -l 2014-01_JA.tsv`

 ... a 500,000 line data file containing that information.
 Excel will struggle to manipulate that, but the shell won't.
-Let's look at this shell script:
+Let's look at this shell command:

 `grep 2009 2014-01_JA.tsv | grep INTERNATIONAL | awk -F'\t' '{print $5}' | sort | uniq -c`

 This is simple, powerful, and does what we want.
-It may seem intimating but, as you'll discover this evening, it is deeply logical and eminently within your reach.
+It may seem intimidating but, as you'll discover this evening, it is deeply logical and eminently within your reach.
 Let us go through each part in turn:

 - `grep 2009 2014-01_JA.tsv` : this tells the machine to look in the spreadsheet 2014-01_JA.tsv for all the lines that contain the string 2009 and to store those in memory.
 The pipe then tells the machine to hold those in memory for the minute as we have something else we want to do...
 - `grep INTERNATIONAL` : ...that is look for the capitalised string `international` on those lines that have 2009 in them.
 The shell is case sensitive by default and I know that in my data most (if not all) occurrences of international in caps will be in a column that lists journal titles.
 Note: this isn't super exact, but I know my data and know it'll do the job of now (think back to the automate vs manual discussion last week).
 Again it holds this subset in memory and...